Trial in 9/11 case at Guantanamo gets early 2021 start date

-A military judge on Friday set a date in early 2021 for the start of the long-stalled war crimes trial of five men being held at the Guantanamo Bay prison on charges of planning and aiding the Sept.
-11 terrorist attacks.
-Air Force Col. W. Shane Cohen set the start date in an order setting motion and evidentiary deadlines in a case that has been bogged down in pretrial litigation.
+Washington, Aug 31 (AP) A military judge has set a date in early 2021 for the start of the long-stalled war crimes trial of five men being held at the Guantanamo Bay prison on charges of planning and aiding the September 11 terrorist attacks.
+Air Force Col W Shane Cohen on Friday set the start date in an order setting motion and evidentiary deadlines in a case that has been bogged down in pretrial litigation.
 The five defendants were arraigned in May 2012.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)